String Indexing for Top-$k$ Close Consecutive Occurrences: Abstract

 \section{Abstract}

 The classic string indexing problem is to preprocess a string $S$ into a compact data structure that supports efficient subsequent pattern matching queries, that is, given a pattern string $P$, report all occurrences of $P$ within $S$.
 In this paper, we study a basic and natural extension of string indexing called the \problem\ problem (\shortproblem).
 Here, a consecutive occurrence is a pair $(i,j)$, $i < j$, such that $P$ occurs at positions $i$ and $j$ in $S$ and there is no occurrence of $P$ between $i$ and $j$, and their distance is defined as $j-i$.
 Given a pattern $P$ and a parameter $k$, the goal is to report the top-$k$ consecutive occurrences of $P$ in $S$ of minimal distance.
-The challenge is to compactly represent $S$ while supporting queries in time close to length of $P$ and $k$.
-We give two time-space trade-offs for the problem.
+The challenge is to compactly represent $S$ while supporting queries in time close to the length of $P$ and $k$.
+We give three time-space trade-offs for the problem.
 Let $n$ be the length of $S$, $m$ the length of $P$, and $\epsilon\in(0,1]$.
-Our first result achieves $O(n\log n)$ space and optimal query time of $O(m+k)$, and our second result achieves linear space and query time $O(m+k^{1+\epsilon})$.
+Our first result achieves $O(n\log n)$ space and optimal query time of $O(m+k)$.
+Our second and third results achieve linear space and query times either $O(m+k^{1+\epsilon})$ or $O(m + k \log^{1+\epsilon} n)$.
 Along the way, we develop several techniques of independent interest, including a new translation of the problem into a line segment intersection problem and a new recursive clustering technique for trees.